Unbanned Bible Publications

 Now, listen to the voices of thousands upon thousands of homeless victims, accommodated in tattered tents on the open African veldt.
 Before hope fades, they softly begin to sing, “Nader my God by U, steeds nader by…” (‘Closer my God to Thee…’)

-Now learn from these women, children and old men how to survive the singeing sun of summer with not a tree in sight.
+Learn from these women, children and old men how to survive the singeing sun of summer with not a tree in sight.
 Thick, cold mud, devastating hail and drenching floods in the rainy season.
 Bitter frost, snow and the piercing wind of winter.
 Typhoid, measles and dysentery without medical supplies.
 The scorn and mocking laughter of well-fed soldiers.
 Prying eyes and gentlemen’s hands on defenseless female bodies.
 Constant discrimination against ‘undesirables’ and deliberate accelerated starvation of their children by halving their rations, because the women refuse to influence their men to pledge allegiance to the British crown.

 Note that some complain loudly about the lack of warmth and medicine; overcrowding in tents, insufficient and dirty water, and the bitterly small rations of food, which many state under oath, are poisoned with crushed glass and strange smelling chemicals.
 Look, they have no spare clothing or warm bedding to cover their shivering children, or to protect their own frail and ailing bodies.
 Smell the stench of empty cooking fires, mingling with the filth that rises from the camps.
 Flinch at the reek of unwashed bodies, the fever on their breaths, the rotting decay of death and famine that continually stalk the camps.